Trendyol/ios-architecture-decision-logs/adr/0033-use-lite-mode-config.md

 - Team needs to learn new syntax

 ## Implementation Notes
-- The @LiteModeFlag property wrapper will handle all the configuration logic internally
+- The @FeatureFlag property wrapper with .litemode type will handle all the configuration logic internally
 - liteconfig-analyzer tool will be able to scan the codebase and identify all lite configs